 Whether the Input property of all the dimension members that define the cell have been set to True.

-If all Dimension Members have Input set to True but the cell is still not input-enabled, then check the Manage Cell Attribute section within the Form.
-In the ATTRIBUTES tab within the cell attributes window, the cell input attribute can be overridden.
-Ensure Disallow is not selected by mistake here.
+If all Dimension Members have Input set to true, but the cell is still not input-enabled, check the Manage Cell Attribute section within the Form.
+In the Attributes tab, the cell input attribute can be overridden.
+Ensure Disallow is not selected.

 Whether the plan is locked or not.